-- Fund – Run FIN010 Spendable Balance by Fund for Fund balances.
+- Fund – Run Spendable Balance choosing Fund for first column to review Fund balances

-- Fund Restrictions – Run FIN019 Fund Restriction/Designation by Assigned Chartstring Balance for restrictions.
+- Fund Restrictions – Run Fund Restriction/Designation by Assigned Chartstring Balance for restrictions.

-- Department – Run FIN008 Spendable Balance by Department to understand the fiscal health of your department.
+- Department – Run Spendable Balance choosing Department for the first column to understand the fiscal health of your organization.

-- Program – If it is a practice to use Program in your department, run FIN012 Spendable Balance by Program to understand Program revenues and expenses.
+- Program – If it is a practice to use Program in your department, run Spendable Balance choosing Program for the first column to understand Program revenues and expenses.

-- Account – Run FIN005/FIN006 Budget vs. Actual and FIN011 Account Summary to review Accounts to understand current and year-to-date revenues and expenses at a more detailed level.
+- Account – Run Revenue and Expense and/or Monthly Actuals to review Accounts to understand current and year-to-date revenues and expenses at a more detailed level.

 - Understand your department’s overall negative balance management practices.

 - Determine negative balance cause(s).